DallasMorningNews/ardbeg/README.md

     - `templateVersion`

 - **template/** - Ardbeg will recursively search this directory for templates and partials to render content with.
 You may have any nested directory structure in this folder, but all templates found by Jinja will be exposed as `template/<template name>`.
 That means a flat namespace, so mind contradictions.
     - **You can also** specify default static files and a default html page in this directory.
-Both are especially useful if loading templates from S3 (see Publish):
+Both are especially useful if loading templates from S3:
         - On `ardbeg init` if an `index.html` exists anywhere in `template/`, it is moved to the root of your project _unless a non-blank `index.html` is already there._
         - If Ardbeg finds a directory called static files, it is moved to the `staticPath` directory, _unless that directory is not empty._